Posted Date:May 6, 2010

 Federal Work-Study Program

 Under the FWS Program, schools provide jobs on-campus and off-campus for needy undergraduate and graduate students.
-Federal funds will provide 75 percent of student payrolls with a few exceptions.
+Federal funds will provide a Federal share of 75 percent of the FWS wages paid to a student with a few exceptions.
 A matching school or off-campus agency contribution will provide the remaining 25 percent, unless a regulatory waiver is granted.
 The Federal share of earned compensation for employment at private for-profit organizations may not exceed 50 percent.
 The Federal share may be 90 percent under certain conditions for employment at private nonprofit and public agencies.
-The Federal funds being obligated at this time for the FWS Program for the 2009-2010 Award Year are $1,145,278,838.
-The approved allocations are for 3,374 schools and are estimated to benefit 750,046 students.
+The Federal funds being obligated at this time for the FWS Program for the 2010-2011 Award Year are $971,339,049.
+The approved allocations are for 3,391 schools and are estimated to benefit 589,879 students.

 Federal Supplemental Educational Opportunity Grant Program